stefanofa/awesome/TOPICS.md

 *   [HelixDB/helix-db](https://github.com/HelixDB/helix-db) - HelixDB is an open-source graph-vector database built from scratch in Rust.

 ## helixdb

 *   [HelixDB/helix-db](https://github.com/HelixDB/helix-db) - HelixDB is an open-source graph-vector database built from scratch in Rust.

-## neo4j

-*   [HelixDB/helix-db](https://github.com/HelixDB/helix-db) - HelixDB is an open-source graph-vector database built from scratch in Rust.

-## qdrant

-*   [HelixDB/helix-db](https://github.com/HelixDB/helix-db) - HelixDB is an open-source graph-vector database built from scratch in Rust.